rocket-icon

 Label data for the exact outcome you care about.
 For example, when you train an AI agent to shortlist, label only candidates that passed both screening and hiring manager review.
 Avoid noisy labels like mere profile views.
 Create separate sets for training, validation and testing.
 Keep a holdout set to evaluate real world performance after deployment.

-Step 5: Train, validate and iterate
+Step 5: Train, Validate, and Iterate

 Train models using the labelled data.
 Use cross validation to guard against overfitting.
 For ranking tasks, optimise for precision at the top k results because recruiters review the top candidates first.
 Monitor metrics such as: